jylamont/bulk_insert/README.md

 # BulkInsert

 Quick and dirty mass-insert with ActiveRecord and PostgreSQL.
+This gem assumes that all data being inserted has already been validated, and that table and column names have been checked for SQL injection vulnerabilities.

 ## Installation